rokbenko/ai-playground/README.md

 Code from the YouTube tutorials [Code OpenAI API with Rok](https://www.youtube.com/@codewithrok).

 Enjoying what you find in this repository?
-Your star ⭐ would be greatly appreciated!
+Your star ⭐ would be greatly appreciated!<br>
 Positive feedback keeps me going. 🚀

 <br>